 The L7700 features a single normally open volt free relay, this may be used in conjunction with the on-board 12V supply to operate a 12V up to 100mA load.
-The maximum rating for the relay is 24V 100mA when used with an external power source.
+Larger loads up to 500mA may be switched using an external supply or switched via a power relay.